bluesillybeard/Pinc2/readme.md

 - Expect bugs / issues
     - Many functions may not be implemented
 - the API is highly variable for the foreseeable future
-    - Give me your suggestions - the API is VERY incomplete and we don't know what's missing!
+    - Report any suggestions - the API is VERY incomplete and we don't know what's missing!
 - the project desperately needs contributors - see contribution guide
+    - TODO: actually make the contribution guide

 Pinc's current API is fundamentally incompatible with multithreading.
 Sorry.

 ## How to get started
 - Get familiar with cmake a bit
     - Follow a tutorial if you do not know C or cmake
-    - If you want to use another programming language than C, you're on your own for now
+    - If you want to use another programming language than C or C++, you're on your own for now
 - Compile the project with cmake
     - We recommend Clang + cmake since that is the system we use for testing and development
     - use the main branch, it's tested regularly.
 We don't have CI set up yet though.